Organization

 Tote Bag Organization for Moms

-I get asked for a diaper bag recommendation often enough.
-And I had a good one, but ultimately, it was a pain.
+Every so often, I get asked for a diaper bag recommendations.
+I had a good one, but ultimately, it ended up being more of a pain than anything.
 Everything was layered or in a tiny, impossible-to-find compartment.
-Moms: you do not need a diaper bag, so don’t fall for it.
+So here’s my recommendation.
+There wasn’t really easy access to anything I needed, so I’m going to share one of my best tips today.
+Get a tote and a bag organizer insert system, because you do not need a diaper bag.
 The thought of a tote probably seems a little disorganized, but I’m telling you – it’s so much easier.
-You could buy a large tote, backpack, or purse with compartments – any large bag will do.
-I love using a large tote with pouches to keep things organized.
-Easily access diapers, outfits, sunscreen, and snacks.
+You could buy a large tote, backpack, or purse with compartments.
+Any large bag will do.
+I use a large tote with pouches in large sizes to keep things organized.
+This gives you easy access to diapers, outfits, sunscreen, and snacks.
 Consider this the ultimate guide to tote bag organization.

 Tote Bag Organization for Moms

-We haven’t gotten out much the last year or two, but when we did, I had some really cute seersucker organizational pouches I used to organize the girls’ things.
+There was a short period where I used some really cute seersucker organizational pouches to organize the girls’ things.
 These “purse pouches” were the start of my system.
 A few weeks ago, I found myself at the Container store and came across these life-changing, transparent pouches.
-They’re easy to wipe clean and color-coded.
-So I bought them and created the most perfect, easy-to-use, organized tote bag system.
+I wasn’t entirely sure how I’d use them, but something told me I needed them, so I got two sets.
+They’re easy to wipe clean and come in different colors and different sizes, too.

 Pouches

-I bought these in the letter and legal sizes.
+I tried one of those purse organizer insert things but didn’t love it – it was too annoying to look through.
+Purse inserts keep things organized, but it’s impossible to find anything.
+So I bought these clear pouches in the letter and legal sizes and use them for diapers, toys, sunscreen, and other essentials.
+Clear pouches save a lot of time – there’s no looking through multiple pockets to find small items.
+They also keep small items from falling to the bottom of your bag – it is the best organization system.
 They’d be great for a beach bag, travel, or even car organization, too.
 I filled one with small toys that I keep in this car organizer in the backseat.
 It’s the best insert for a bag that I’ve found to date.

 Collapsible snack cups